5 Items From ONE Thrift Store Sweater!

 To use as a hand warmer, place in the microwave for a few seconds.
 It depends on the strength of your microwave but 10 seconds is enough in mine.
 Use to warm cold hands after coming in from outside.
 Warm and place inside your mitten for added warmth.

-These also double as cold backs for sore muscles and boo boos.
+These also double as cold backs for sore muscles and boo-boos.
 Place your hand warmer in the freezer.
-Pull out when you are ready to use it, and place back in the freezer when you’re finished.
+Pull out when you are ready to use it and place it back in the freezer when you’re finished.

 And now you have 5 things from 1 thrift store sweater!